binshi/health-ai/part-4/l2-digitalsampling.md

 But we did the process again from 2.15Hz and 2.95Hz.
 The recovered signal looked a bit distorted and not what we'd expect.
 This is because zeroing out Fourier coefficients is not the best way to filter a signal.

 We then used`scipy`to**bandpass filter**our signal for us.
 A bandpass filter will remove all frequency components outside of a given passband.
 Let's bandpass filter our signal with a passband from 1 Hz to 4 Hz.
 This way, our desired frequencies of 2.15 Hz and 2.95 Hz are well within the passband.
 And now, our recovered signal looks very similar to what we want.

+# Fourier Transform In Review {#fourier-transform-in-review}

+In this class we will be computing the Fourier transform by using a method called the[Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
+This is a clever algorithm that is able to compute the Fourier transform in O\(n\*log\(n\)\) time instead of quadratic time.
+We use`numpy`’s implementation of this algorithm with the functions:

+* `rfft`
+* `rfftfreq`
+* `irfft`

+We then saw how we could remove the noise by filtering out frequency components outside of the bandwidth of the signal.
+The process of removing frequencies from a signal outside a specific band is known as**bandpass filtering**.
+The band of frequencies that we want to preserve is called the**passband**. -- or**bandpass filtering**our signal.
+We did this first by manipulating the signal in the frequency domain.
+After seeing the short-falls of this method, we explored using traditional bandpass filtering techniques that process the signal in the time-domain.

+## Further Resources {#further-resources}

+[3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw/)is a great YouTube channel that explains mathematical concepts with beautiful animations that make intuitive understanding so much easier.
+He has a few videos on the Fourier transform, which are absolutely illuminating.
+I highly recommend exploring this channel, starting with this video,[But what is the Fourier Transform?
+A visual introduction](https://www.youtube.com/watch?v=spUNpyF58BY).

+* **Frequency-domain**: A representation of a signal over frequency instead of time.
+Instead of representing the signal as a series of numbers in time, the signal is represented by the frequency components that make it up.
+* **Bandpass filter**: A function that preserves frequency components of a signal within a band and suppresses the frequency components outside that band.